xytis/xytis.github.io/content/story/ravnica_s02.md

 Meanwhile vedalken conjured a bunch of festive sparks around her, dragging all attention.

---"What is going on?!
-Can we analyse the situation like civilized..."- she could not finish the sentence before Nai quickly bonded the girl with rope and Boros loxodon euthanised the poor girl with his fist. -"... people"- blueish figure helplessly exhaled.
+"What is going on?!
+Can we analyse the situation like civilized..." she could not finish the sentence before Nai quickly bonded the girl with rope and Boros loxodon euthanised the poor girl with his fist. "... people" blueish figure helplessly exhaled.

 The remaining trio did manage to talk, instead of fighting.
 They realised that Katrille, Simic scientist, was a close friend of Neirius and did too receive